ajinsoopark/Vuedit/docs/schema.md

 ## Voting
 column name   | data type | details
 --------------|-----------|----------
-content_id    | integer   | not null, foreign key (references content), indexed downvotes     | integer   | not null upvotes       | integer   | not null
+id            | integer   | primary key, no null user_id       | integer   | not null, foreign key (references users), indexed content_type  | string    | not null
+post_id       | integer   | foreign key (references posts)
+subvuedit_id  | integer   | foreign key (references subvuedits)
-users_voted   | string    |
+comment_id    | integer   | foreign key (references comments)

 *Overall votes will be dealt with in frontend.
-String of userIds that will be used to figure out if the current user has voted*
+Depending on the content type there will be one id out of the three different types of content.*